Human, Social, and Political Sciences

 In the second and third years (Part II) you'll choose a pathway based on the combination of one or two subjects:

-• The joint subject schemes are: Politics and Social Anthropology, Politics and Sociology, Social Anthropology and Sociology.
+- The joint subject schemes are: Politics and Sociology, Social Anthropology and Politics, Sociology Anthropology and Religious Studies, Sociology and Criminology, and Sociology and Social Anthropology.

 Written assessment